 Travelling does not need to be put on hold when a baby is involved.
 Parents with young babies travel all the time, making sure to prepare their baby and luggage for best results.
-As long as all of the essentials are packed, and the baby is protected from foreign disease, travelling with a baby is an easily accomplished task.
+As long as all of the essentials are packed, and the baby is protected from foreign disease, traveling with a baby is an easily accomplished task.

-The essentials must be remembered - this means things such as diapers, diaper cream, baby wipes, bibs, dishes and utensils, bottles if bottle feeding, snacks and cups for older babies.
+The essentials must be remembered - this means things such as diapers, diaper cream, baby wipes, bibs, dishes and utensils, bottles if bottle feeding, snacks, and cups for older babies.
 Bringing baby blankets ensures that the baby can be wrapped up if needed and swaddled to calm her during busy days.

 Parents must bring an infant car seat for travel, even if flying or taking a bus.
-Parents need to make sure that their baby has a safe place to sleep while travelling.
+Parents need to make sure that their baby has a safe place to sleep while traveling.
 They may need to bring a portable playpen or bassinet, or phone

 ahead to the hotel and reserve a room with a crib.

 When leaving the country, it is important that babies are protected against diseases in the place of travel.
 Parents must speak with their family doctor about where they are vacationing with the baby.
 The doctor can help to decide if any extra vaccinations are necessary for travel.

 If the baby is breastfed, it is easier to feed during travel.
 When traveling on a plane, mothers may wish to purchase a seat that provides enough privacy during nursing.
 If this is not possible, moms may wish to use a nursing cover-up blanket.
 If traveling by car, regular stops are important to make sure that the baby is well-fed.
 Breastfeeding during bus travel is easy - the mother can choose a seat toward the back of the bus or a window seat for privacy.